The two main types of bad mixdowns I hear are muddy mixes and thin mixes.

-If you are reading this on my site, then you're most likely mastering an electronic song.
+Since you are reading this on my site, you are most likely mastering an electronic song.
 So you want to make sure it sounds like other good electronic songs in the same genre.
 That's where referencing comes in.

 Referencing is the process of sonically comparing your song to other songs.
 This will help you know what you are aiming for.

 Mixing can be ambiguous.
 You want your song to sound better, but what is better?
 Referencing will take the mystery out of mixing.

 I'm sure you have heard of referencing and tried it, but most people are doing it the wrong way.
 If done incorrectly, it is useless.

 If you're not sure how to reference the right way, then check out my course Simple Sonic Secrets.
 It explains everything about referencing.

 So, once you've set up your referencing and you're doing it the right way, it will show you your song EQ/color.